mspecht-adesso/js-generators/README.md

 # js-generators
 This are the examples for my JavaScript generator functions presentation.

+Please stay free to clone and play with it for your own purposes.

 All functions are tested with mocha, chai and sinon.